anionDev/ProjectTemplates/Templates/.gitlab/issue_templates/Bug.md

-## Summary
+# Summary

-*Summarize the bug encountered concisely*
+*Summarize the bug encountered concisely.*

-## Steps to reproduce
+# Steps to reproduce

-*How one can reproduce the issue - this is very important*
+*How one can reproduce the issue.*

-## Example Project

-*If possible, please create an example project here on GitLab.com that exhibits the problematic behavior, and link to it here in the bug report.
-If you are using an older version of GitLab, this will also determine whether the bug has been fixed in a more recent version*

-## What is the current bug behavior?
+# What is the current bug behavior?

-*What actually happens*
+*What actually happens.*

-## What is the expected correct behavior?
+# What is the expected correct behavior?

-*What you should see instead*
+*What you should see instead.*

-## Relevant logs and/or screenshots
+# Relevant logs and/or screenshots

-*Paste any relevant logs - please use code blocks (```) to format console output, logs, and code, as it's very hard to read otherwise.*
+*Paste any relevant logs using `code blocks` to format console output, logs, and code, as it's very hard to read otherwise.*

-## Additional information/comments
+# Additional information/comments

-*Insert here, optional*
+*Optional: Additional information/comments*

 /label ~Bug